Chart Color Schemes

 Caroline Springs's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Caroline Springs shows excellent health outcomes, with younger age groups having a notably low prevalence of common health conditions.
+Caroline Springs shows excellent health outcomes, with younger age groups having particularly low prevalence of common health conditions.

-Its private health cover rate stands at approximately 53%, higher than the average SA2 area (~13,267 people).
+Its private health cover rate is approximately 53%, higher than the average SA2 area.
 The most prevalent medical conditions are asthma and mental health issues, affecting 7.2% and 5.5% of residents respectively.
-Conversely, 77.2% of residents report no medical ailments, compared to 73.7% in Greater Melbourne.
-As of 2016 data, 10.6% of Caroline Springs' population is aged 65 and over (2,676 people).
+A total of 77.2% of residents report no medical ailments, compared to 73.7% in Greater Melbourne.
+As of the latest data (June 20XX), 10.6% of Caroline Springs' population is aged 65 and over, numbering approximately 2,686 people.

 Frequently Asked Questions - Health